 Galène videoconference server

 Galène is a videoconference server (an “SFU”) that is easy to deploy and that requires very moderate server resources.
 It was originally designed for lectures, conferences and student tutorials, but it is also useful for traditional meetings.
+Galène has been used in production at two major universities (Université de Paris and Sorbonne Université) for lectures, practicals, seminars, and for staff meetings.
+It has been used to host a number of conferences (including SOCS'2020, JFLA'2021 and LibrePlanet 2024).

 Galène's is not the only self-hosted WebRTC server.
 High-quality alternatives include Janus and Jitsi.

 Go to https://galene.org:8443 and choose public.
-You may log-in with an empty password.
+You may log in with an empty password.
 If you need a slightly more private group, type public/whatever in the dialog box, for whatever value of whatever.

 In order to invite other users, click on your username in the left pane and choose Invite user.